 The secret to making a conversation interesting is to find commonalities.
 A commonality could be anything from growing up in the same city to sharing the same passion for role-playing games.

-The advantage online compared to real life is that you usually know much more about the other person from the start.
-You can often read their online profile to see what interests you have in common before you even start talking.
+One reason why it can be easier to start a conversation online than in real life is that you usually know much more about the other person from the start.
+You can often read their online profile to find what interests you have in common before you even start talking.

 Use that information to make your conversations more interesting.